Muzium Negara MRT station: Entrances and exits

-Link to Kuala Lumpur Sentral Station
+Link to Kuala Lumpur Sentral station

-Commuters transferring between Muzium Negara MRT station and KL Sentral Transport Hub are required to walk through a 240-metre pedestrian link; which is partially elevated and underground.
-The link was constructed by Malaysian Resources Corporation Berhad (MRCB) at a cost of RM50 million.
+Commuters transferring between the Muzium Negara MRT station and KL Sentral transport hub are required to walk through a 240-metre pedestrian link, which is partially elevated and underground.
+The link was constructed by Malaysian Resources Corporation Berhad (MRCB) for RM50 million.

-From Muzium Negara MRT station, the pedestrian link begins after the fare gates at Entrance C, where there are three flights of escalators which bring pedestrians to an elevated walkway above Jalan Stesen Sentral 5.
-The walkway is connected to various buildings such as Q Sentral, Menara CIMB, Le Meredian, Hilton and Platinum Sentral.
-The walkway also leads to KL Sentral Station, where an escalator brings users to the KLIA Ekspres arrival hall.
+From the MRT station, the pedestrian link begins after the fare gates at Entrance C, where there are three flights of escalators which bring pedestrians to an elevated walkway above Jalan Stesen Sentral 5.
+The walkway is connected to various buildings such as Q Sentral, Menara CIMB, Le Meredian Hotel, Hilton Hotel and Platinum Sentral.
+The walkway also leads to the main KL Sentral station building, where an escalator brings users to the KLIA Ekspres arrival hall.

-In addition to constructing the new pedestrian link, renovations to cater to the increase passenger volume were also carried out at KL Sentral station, such as widening the walkway between the KLIA Ekspres arrival hall and the main transit concourse by removing the retail outlets that used to line the walkway.
+In addition to constructing the new pedestrian link, renovations to cater to the increased passenger volume were also carried out at KL Sentral, such as widening the walkway between the KLIA Ekspres arrival hall and the main transit concourse by removing the retail outlets that used to line the walkway.
 Additional signage was also installed.

-At KL Sentral station, commuters are able to connect to the Batu Caves–Pulau Sebang Line, Tanjung Malim–Port Klang Line, Kelana Jaya Line, KLIA Ekspres, KLIA Transit, and Skypark Link.
+At KL Sentral station, commuters can connect to the Batu Caves–Pulau Sebang Line, Tanjung Malim–Port Klang Line, Kelana Jaya Line, KLIA Ekspres, KLIA Transit, and KL Sentral-Terminal Skypark Line.
 Commuters are also able to connect to the KL Monorail by walking through the NU Sentral Mall connected to KL Sentral.

-As the pedestrian links directly to the paid area of the Muzium Negara MRT station, it does not allow any walk through access for those from KL Sentral walking to the Muzium Negara itself or vice versa.
-Pedestrians from KL Sentral headed to the Muzium Negara should use the pedestrian link to head to Q Sentral, exit to lower ground level to access entrance A of the station behind the building, cross under Jalan Damansara via the unpaid area of the station, and access the Muzium Negara via entrance B of the station.
+As the pedestrian walkway links directly to the paid area of the MRT station, it does not allow any walk-through access for those from KL Sentral walking to the National Museum itself or vice versa.
+Pedestrians from KL Sentral headed to the museum should use the pedestrian link to head to Q Sentral, exit to the lower ground level to access Entrance A of the MRT station behind the building, cross under Jalan Damansara via the unpaid area of the station, and access the Muzium Negara via Entrance B of the station.

 Interior design

-Similar to Pasar Seni and Bukit Bintang stations, the exterior of the above-ground station entrances are influenced by quartz crystals found at Bukit Tabur quartz range in Gombak, Selangor, just outside the northeastern limits of Kuala Lumpur.
+Similar to and stations, the exterior of the above-ground station entrances is influenced by quartz crystals found at Bukit Tabur quartz range in Gombak, Selangor, just outside the northeastern limits of Kuala Lumpur.

-As with the other underground stations of the MRT Sungai Buloh-Kajang Line, the Muzium Negara MRT station was given a unique interior design theme, which was the History of public transportation in Kuala Lumpur, in view of its proximity to the National Museum.
+As with the other underground stations of the MRT Kajang Line, the Muzium Negara MRT station was given a unique interior design theme, which was the History of public transportation in Kuala Lumpur, in view of its proximity to the National Museum.